As a writer, I’ve worked with my share of editors. I’ve appreciated every one of them. A couple of them, I’ve downright loved.

-The Full Moon in Virgo – especially this one, with the Moon conjoined prickly Mars in Virgo, and Mercury square Pluto – is a good time to meditate on one of the keywords commonly associated with Virgo: criticism.
+The New Moon in Virgo is a good time to meditate on one of the keywords commonly associated with Virgo: criticism.
 Virgo’s criticism is a consequence of two other keyword qualities, discrimination and discernment.
 Like its opposite sign, Pisces, Virgo is idealistic, embracing dreams of perfection – but Virgo can be a bit pessimistic about the capacity of mere mortals to live up to these ideals.

 While Pisces is blessed with the ability to overlook imperfection, Virgo is tasked with seeing each failing that stands between us and the vision.
 Sometimes, it must be said, Virgo indulges in negative criticism; the world is full of faults and mediocrity, and Virgo’s inability to ignore these things can turn her into a cranky scold.
 But sometimes, Virgo criticizes because she is enraptured by a vision of greatness that lies only a few punctuation marks away.